icon

 Real gross domestic product (GDP) increased 0.4% in the first quarter of 2024, after posting no change in the fourth quarter of 2023 (revised down from 0.2%).
 In Q1, higher household spending on services was the top contributor to the increase in GDP, while slower inventory accumulations controlled overall growth.

-Here at home, the BoC has announced four rate cuts in 2024 – 25 basis points in June, July, September, and 50 basis points in October.
-Economists are unanimous in saying the BoC will serve one more rate cut before the end of 2024, but only time will tell.
+Here at home, the BoC has announced five rate cuts in 2024 – 25 basis points in June, July, September, and 50 basis points in October and December.
+Economists agree that the BoC will serve more rate cuts in 2025, but only time will tell.

 Frequently asked questions about the Bank of Canada